FluidTYPO3/flux/README.md

 a simple, highly specific purpose.
 It uses Flux to enable highly dynamic configuration of variables used when rendering the template.

-Two sets of built-in content elements are provided which can be included as needed:

-* Common content elements such as a column divider, an AJAX content loader, a file list and a bread crumb element.
-* Twitter Bootstrap content elements such as collapsibles, dismissable alert boxes, button groups, hero unit and navigation lists.

 ## What does it do?

 EXT:fluidcontent lets you write custom content elements based on Fluid templates.
 Each content element and its possible settings